connordlee/cnn_animal_image_classification/README.md

-# CNN Animal Image Classification
+# Improving CNN Animal Image Classification
-Comparison of the following methods for addressing unbalanced classes and inconsistent image sizes when working with CNN's in tensorflow:
+This repository focuses on comparing the following methods for addressing unbalanced classes and inconsistent image sizes when working with CNN's in tensorflow:

 1. Apply class weights during fitting to put more weight on under represented classes
 2. Progressive resizing using transfer learning and applying class weights to address the unbalanced data